SM Spirituality Media

 Definition

-The mystical and contemplative current within Islam — taṣawwuf in Arabic.
-Less a separate sect than an inner dimension running through Sunni and Shia practice alike, organised into orders (ṭarīqas) descending from the Prophet through chains of teachers.
-Its practices include dhikr (remembrance of God through repeated invocation), samāʿ (listening, including the whirling of the Mevlevi order), and a deep poetic tradition that produced Rumi, Hafiz, Ibn ʿArabī and Attar.
+The mystical and contemplative current within Islam, called taṣawwuf in Arabic.
+It is not a separate sect but an inner dimension running through Sunni and Shia practice alike.
+Sufis are organised into orders (ṭarīqas) descending from the Prophet through chains of teachers.
+Practices include dhikr (the repeated invocation of a name of God), samāʿ (listening, including the whirling of the Mevlevi order), and a deep poetic tradition that produced Rumi, Hafiz, Ibn ʿArabī and Attar.

 written by editorial · revised continuously